Hegen44/Endless-Space-Flight/README.md

-# NoHullsBarr
+# Endless-Space-Flight

-This is a college game project build.
-It is a 2D underwater RPG game team project written in JavaScript.
-I programmed the enemies AI, player movement and control, in game physical, tile set system, fish AI, and some of terrain generating.
+This is a simple side scrolling shooter I developed in JavaScript.

 ## How To Play